K1 tank: Protection

-The SAP was changed to a more protective Korean Special Armor Plate (KSAP) as well as switching American RHA to Korean domestic armor steel.
+The SAP was changed to a more protective Korean Special Armor Plate (KSAP) as well as switching American RHA to South Korean domestic armor steel.
 Although the exact specification is classified, it was reported that the KSAP provides a protection level of 600 mm against KE ammunition for frontal armor.
 In addition, the exterior of the K1A1 has nuts that were not seen on the K1, hinting at a structural difference from the previous version.
-This is different from the way Americans installed and welded SAP directly to prevent Koreans from technically accessing the armor during the K1 production.
-Moreover, a captain of the ROK Army Armor School mentioned the combination of explosive reactive armor (ERA) with composite material being used for the armor of K1A1.
-In 1996, South Korea acquired a 1,250 hp variant of Russian domestic specification T-80Us along with Kontakt-5 ERAs, and T-80Us contributed to developing Korean domestic ERAs and enhancing armor technology.
-Therefore, based on the available sources, K1A1 is fitted with domestic armor, in which the technology has influence from American M1 Abrams and Russian T-80U, and ERAs are located behind the outer shell of the tank.
+This is different from the way Americans installed and welded the SAP directly to prevent Koreans from technically accessing the armor during the K1 production.
+Moreover, a captain of the ROK Army Armor School mentioned the combination of explosive reactive armor (ERA) with composite material being used for the armor of the K1A1.
+In 1996, South Korea acquired a 1,250 hp variant of the Russian domestic specification T-80U tank along with Kontakt-5 ERAs, and the T-80U contributed to developing South Korean domestic ERAs and enhancing armor technology.
+Therefore, based on the available sources, the K1A1 is fitted with domestic armor, in which the technology has influence from the American M1 Abrams and the Russian T-80U, and ERAs are located behind the outer shell of the tank.

 Mobility

 Both the torsion bar and hydropneumatic suspension were enhanced to withstand the recoil of the new 120 mm cannon.
-The vehicle can move at a speed of 60–65 km/h.
+The vehicle can move at a speed of 65 km/h.